-Rise 15 minutes, 50% increase in size – Place the balls on a lightly floured tray, and cover with a tea towel.
+Rise 15 minutes, 50% increase in size – Place the balls on a lightly floured tray, and cover loosely with a a lightweight tea towel (ie just place it on top, don’t tuck it tightly under the tray).
 Leave to rise in a warm place for 15 minutes until they increase in size by about 50%.
 It doesn’t take long;

 After rising – Photo #12 is what they look like after 15 minutes.
 Ready to roll out and cook!